ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 We took the opportunity to ask users about contributing.
 There were 18 responses to the question "Have you ever contributed to Py-ART?"
 Of the 18, 22.2%(4) said Yes via pull request through Github, 5.6%(1) said yes, by intellectual property implemented by someone else, 44.4%(8) said no, but they wanted to and 27%(5) said no and they were not interested in doing so.

-Finally we asked those who have not contributed what the barrier was to contributing.
+Finally, we asked those who have not contributed what the barrier was to contributing.

 .. figure:: ./images/user_barriers.png